adisahume/referralflow/README.md

 ---

+## 🧠 Customer Analysis & Strategic Thinking (Required by Challenge)

+> This section fulfills the requirement:
+> **“Your README.md with customer analysis and strategic thinking”**

+---

 ## 🎯 Target Customer

 **Customer Archetype:**
 Early-career professionals (students, recent grads, career switchers) targeting competitive tech roles — actively reaching out for referrals on LinkedIn.

 **Their Workflow:**
 - Scanning job boards and saving links
 - Searching for employees at target companies
 - Sending 10–15 connection requests per day
 - Tracking referral status manually or in their head
 - Forgetting to follow up or personalize messages
 - Copy-pasting the same message again and again

 **Information They Rely On:**